openvinotoolkit/open_model_zoo/demos/classification_demo/cpp/README.md

     -u                        Optional.
 List of monitors to show initially.
 ```

+Running the application with the empty list of options yields an error message.

 The number of `InferRequest`s is specified by -nireq flag.
 Each `InferRequest` acts as a "buffer": it waits in queue before being filled with images and sent for inference, then after the inference completes, it waits in queue until its results are processed.
 Increasing the number of `InferRequest`s usually increases performance, because in that case multiple `InferRequest`s can be processed simultaneously if the device supports parallelization.
 However, big number of `InferRequest`s increases latency because each image still needs to wait in queue.

 For higher FPS, using `-nireq` which slightly exceeds `-nstreams` value summed over all used devices is recommended.

-Running the application with the empty list of options yields an error message.

-To run the demo, you can use public or pre-trained models.
-To download the pre-trained models, use the OpenVINO [Model Downloader](../../../tools/downloader/README.md).
-The list of models supported by the demo is in `<omz_dir>/demos/classification_demo/cpp/models.lst`.

-> **NOTE**: Before running the demo with a trained model, make sure the model is converted to the Inference Engine format (\*.xml + \*.bin) using the [Model Optimizer tool](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).

 For example, use the following command line command to run the application:

 ```sh
 ./classification_demo -m <path_to_classification_model> \
                       -i <path_to_folder_with_images> \